-There are 13 distinct and autonomous PhD programs within the DBBS, with the Neurosciences Program among the largest.
+There are 12 distinct and autonomous PhD programs within the DBBS, with the Neuroscience Program among the largest.
 DBBS students have access to 550+ faculty mentors across the School of Medicine.
 Department of Neuroscience faculty also host PhD students from many of the different DBBS programs.

-The Medical Scientist Training Program (MSTP) is the largest MD/PhD program in the country and many of its student members pursue degrees in neuroscience and training in our department.
+The Medical Scientist Training Program (MSTP) is the largest MD/PhD program in the country, training successful physician-scientists for careers in academic medicine, government and industry.
+Many of its student members pursue degrees in neuroscience and training in our department.

 We play a key role in medical education in the areas of medical gross anatomy, histology and neuroscience.
 Our department trains all MD and MD/PhD students at the School of Medicine in anatomy.
 We have also played a leading role in the new Gateway Curriculum, which began with the entering medical class of 2020.

 The Gateway Curriculum integrates foundational science with clinical application, health systems science and community engagement to facilitate the success of our trainees as physicians, scientists, educators and advocates.